• Free Tours

 9- Discover the Street Art of the city

 There is the Art of the museums and the Art of the streets, commonly known as graffiti or, to be more precise, Street Art.
 One of the best free things to do in Barcelona is to explore the streets looking for them.
-The Northern side of Poble Nou neighbourhood is the Mecca for the big murals but little pieces of work in the form of sculptures crop out everywhere in the city.
+The Northern side of the Poble Nou neighbourhood is the Mecca for the big murals, but little pieces of work in the form of sculptures crop out everywhere in the city.

 Barcelona street art